Cryotherapy is one of the most effective methods of healing, rehabilitation and regeneration of the human body through cold applications.

 Whole-body cryotherapy consists of a short stay (2-3 minutes) of the user at very low temperatures (-110 ° C to -150 ° C) and subsequent mild aerobic activity.
 The effect of low temperature on the cold receptors, followed by warming of the entire body surface, causes intense blood circulation of the skin, the subcutaneous tissue and the muscular apparatus.
 At the same time, a number of organisms beneficial to the body are effective, mainly against inflammation and pain.

-Already the first cryotherapy brings a strong experience.
-You do not have to worry about extremely cold temperatures.
+The first cryotherapy already brings a strong experience.
+You do not need to be afraid of extremely cold temperatures.
 There is much lower moisture in cryosauna than in winter.
-All of you were surely in a hot sauna that has about 90-100 ° C and you've lasted about 12 minutes - and certainly do not put your finger in the boiling water.
+We are sure that you have already been in a hot sauna with air temperatures around 90 - 100°C and you have probably managed to stay there for around 12 minutes.
+However, we are also sure that you usually do not put your fingers in a pot with boiling water.

 There is an operator at the cryocab.
 In case of unpleasant feelings, you can leave it immediately (just as you can quickly leave the hot sauna).
 The cold in the procedure is only superficial and does not usually cause problems with the bladder, for example.